Warming the Womb After Birth, Loss or Menstruation: Traditional Healing Practices from TCM, Ayurveda & Mayan Medicine

 Signs and Symptoms of a Cold Womb

 When the womb is too cold, it may manifest through various symptoms.
 These include menstrual cramps, irregular or absent periods, difficulty conceiving, lower back pain, cold feet and hands, and digestive issues.
-Recognizing these signs can help in identifying when the body's warmth is compromised and needs to be addressed for better health.
+These signs are often seen in women recovering from birth, miscarriage, or with menstrual cycle imbalances, especially when the body hasn’t had time to rest and rewarm.
+Recognising these signs can help in identifying when the body's warmth is compromised and needs to be addressed for better health.

 Womb Warming Practices from Around the World